 A number of guns were used as coastal artillery.
 Two twin mountings originally planned for the cancelled carrier Graf Zeppelin were emplaced by September 1942 in northern Finland in the Petsamo area.
 A further two twin mountings were used in Northern Norway near Finmark.
 This latter battery was moved in 1945 north of Tromsø.
 Following the German surrender, this battery was taken over by the Norwegians and then used as part of their coastal defenses at Harstad.

-Some of these guns survived until long after the end of the war.
-The small battleship Gneisenau was decommissioned in 1943 and then dearmed, with her guns then used in coastal fortifications in Denmark.
+Some of these guns survived in active service until long after the end of the war.
+The small battleship Gneisenau was decommissioned and dearmed in 1943, with her guns then used in coastal fortifications in Denmark.
 In 1952, Denmark emplaced two of the twin mountings as coastal defense guns at Stevnsfort (Fort Stevns).
 These mountings were reduced to reserve status in 1984, but continued to be fired every year during training exercises.
 They "were fired for the last time in the summer of 2000, ending their operative career with an HE war-shot from turret no 1, driven 17 kms into the Baltic Sea and raising a column of spray to a height of 150 m, the shell detonating at an approximate depth of 17-18 m, according to the commander of the fort at the time."
 The fort was officially deactivated in 2001 and now exists solely as a museum.

 The main components of this gun were the loose barrel, a jacket and a breech end-piece with a vertical sliding wedge breech.
 The breech mechanism was hand worked.